Supermarcel10/AdventOfCode/2024/README.md

 This also doesn't seem coherent with a lot of other languages out there.

 While working on this, I realised there is a math package (it took me a while to find it, since the StackOverflow posts were above).
-The math package is very stripped down, and lacks most basic functionality like clamping a number between two numbers (I wrote `clamp` [LINE 108](Day%202/main.go#L108) for this with my hard coded variables).
+The math package is very stripped down, and lacks most basic functionality like clamping a number between two numbers (I wrote `clamp()` [LINE 108](Day%202/main.go#L108) for this with my hard coded variables).
-The math package does in fact have an `Abs` function, but it's signature only takes float64 - I'd have to convert my integers into floating points?
+The math package does in fact have an `Abs()` function, but it's signature only takes float64 - I'd have to convert my integers into floating points?
 I don't understand why the inputs wouldn't be generic as in most other languages, which just adds unnecessary complexity, and potential for other issues with the use of only floating points.

 ## Day 3: TBD
-Language: ``
+**Language**: `TBD` ✰ ✰ ✰ ✰ ✰